men32z/facebook-clone/README.md

 ## Upcoming Features

-This is a complete project but stills lacking original facebook functionality, I will be implementing the following functionality in future versions.
+This is a complete project, but stills lacks some of Facebook's original functionality.
+I will be implementing the following functionalities in future versions:

-- Editing and Deleting comments.
+- Editing and deleting comments.
-- Link to profile from comments.
+- Linking to profile from comments.
-- UI general Improve (colors, fonts, boxes).
+- General UI improvements (colors, fonts, boxes).
-- Frontend UI implementation with the React framework.
+- Frontend UI implementation with React.

 ## Authors